DNJha/dnjha.github.io/_pages/activity.md

 * IEEE Transactions on Cloud Computing,
 * IEEE Transactions on Sustainable Computing,
 * IEEE Transactions on Industrial Informatics,
+* IEEE Transactions on Pattern Analysis and Machine Intelligence,
+* IEEE Transactions on Network and Service Management,
 * IEEE Internet of Things,
 * IEEE Communications,
 * IEEE Networks,